-1.4 The school aims to be a secure and safe community in which each child can achieve academically and personally.
-It aims to help children develop a clear sense of right from wrong and take responsibility for their own actions, and to provide a broad curriculum with a variety of activities that offer stimulating opportunities in which pupils can develop lively, enquiring minds as well as individual talents.
-It aims to prepare each child for their next school to suit both their character and academic ability and develop the skills and attributes children need to face the future with confidence.
-The school aims to foster in pupils a positive attitude towards themselves and others, and treat everybody equally, showing tolerance and understanding.
-It aims to nurture a strong sense of family in which there is care and respect amongst pupils, parents and staff, and give opportunities to develop leadership skills and encourage independence and cooperation.
+1.4 The school aims to be a secure and safe community, in which each child can achieve academically and personally.
+It seeks to help children develop a clear sense of right from wrong, and take responsibility for their own actions.
+The school endeavours to prepare each child for their next school, and develop the skills and attributes they need to face the future with confidence.